Skip to main content

 opts.check_content

-check_content: [ condition1, condition2, ...] - an array of conditions for checking the received content, if the check fails, the request will be repeated with a different proxy.
+check_content: [ condition1, condition2, ...] - an array of conditions to check the received content; if the check fails, the request will be retried with a different proxy.

-• using strings as conditions (search by substring)
+• using strings as conditions (search by string inclusion)

 • using regular expressions as conditions

-• using your own verification functions, which receive data and response headers
+• using custom check functions, which are passed the response data and headers

-• you can specify several different types of conditions at once
+• can set several different types of conditions at once

-• for logical negation, put the condition in an array, i.e. check_content: ['xxxx', [/yyyy/]] means that the request will be considered successful if the received data contains the substring xxxx and at the same time the regular expression /yyyy/ does not find matches on the page
+• for logical negation, put the condition in an array, e.g., check_content: ['xxxx', [/yyyy/]] means the request will be considered successful if the received data contains the substring xxxx and the regular expression /yyyy/ does not match on the page

-Example (the comments indicate what is needed for the request to be considered successful):
+Example (comments indicate what is required for the request to be considered successful):

 let response = yield this.request('GET', set.query, {}, {